Internships

 The Application

-The application consists of three essay prompts that may be accessed on the Experiential Learning application in HireSU.
+The application consists of three required essay questions that may be accessed in Handshake’s Career Center Experiences section.
 Students are strongly encouraged to give detailed responses tailored to each prompt.

 For clarification on the application scoring process, please reference the rubric here.